outdreamer/build-a-cure/docs/tasks/example_scripts/cancer.md

 				- Withaferin A

-	- prenylation
+	- reduce prenylation
-		- reduce DNA prenylation
+		- reduce DNA prenylation of useful genes
 			- atorvastatin

-	- methylation
+	- increase/decrease methylation depending on the gene
 		- reduce DNA methylation of tumor suppressor genes
 		- increase methylation of oncogenes (DNA methyltransferases, DNMT)
 			- Global hypomethylation has also been implicated in the development and progression of cancer through different mechanisms